tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 CHANGE NOTE: Please focus your review only on the updates to the YANG model: see also {{te-yang-diff}}.

-RFC Editor: remove the CHANGE NOTE above and this note

 ~~~~ yang
 {::include ../../ietf-te-types.yang}